sp34rh34d/payloads/SQLite/Readme.md

 * ### Extracts an specific row
 For Blind SQL injection we have to ensures that only the first or a specific row of a query result is returned, making it useful for blind SQLi when extracting data character by character.
 * ```LIMIT 1,1```
+* ```LIMIT 1 OFFSET 1```
 ```
 #example
+select username from users LIMIT 0,1; -- Returns the first user
 select username from users LIMIT 1,1; -- Returns the second user

+select username from users order by 1 LIMIT 1 OFFSET 0 -- Returns the first user
+select username from users order by 1 LIMIT 1 OFFSET 1 -- Returns the second user
 ```

 * #### Length